A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

 The child centroid coordinate inside such an ellipse is sampled in:

-Then, a threshold limit is imposed to verify that the proportion of child's area that lies within its parent actually exceed 75\%.
-This defines \textit{Rule\#2}: a parent needs to cover at least 75\% of its child area for this child to actually exist and be placed.
-This threshold is purely arbitrary and 75\% is chosen because this is the tolerance requested to define our structures in NGC$~$2264's data.
+A threshold limit is then imposed to verify that the proportion of the area of the child that lies within that of its parent actually exceeds 75\%.
+This defines \textit{Rule\#2}: a parent needs to cover at least 75\% of the area of its child for this child to actually exist and be placed.
+This threshold is purely arbitrary and 75\% is chosen because this is the tolerance requested to define our structures in the data for NGC$~$2264.

-\subsubsection{Rule\#3: room for siblings}
+\subsubsection{Rule\#3: Room for siblings}

 During the generation of hierarchical structures, it is expected that more than one child need to be placed inside a parent.
 When adding siblings, a geometrical constraint can appear if the first selected child lies in the middle of its parent.
-A child placed in the central area may prevent its siblings to be placed as its presence reduces drastically the available space.
-If this happens, the parental clump may be overcrowded and not enough space can be available to actually select a sibling according to Rule\#1 and Rule\#2.
-To reduce this geometrical constrain the inner area of the parent is forbidden for the centroid selection of a child.
-By adding this forbidden area, the probability to choose a child that prevent the placement of siblings is reduced, relaxing the constrain.
-The full extent of this inner region is taken as the minimal separation between two clumps (consequence of Rule\#1), and is supposed circular (isotropic because the distribution of orientation $\theta$ is uniform).
-Therefore its radius is the half of its full extent (see Fig \ref{Figure:selection}).
-In case of multiple children, centroid coordinates are selected according to \textit{Rule\#3} which alter the original selection as follow:
+A child placed in the central area may prevent its siblings from being placed as its presence drastically reduces the available space.
+If this happens, the parental clump may be overcrowded and there could be insufficient space available to actually select a sibling according to Rule\#1 and Rule\#2.
+To reduce this geometrical constraint, the inner area of the parent is forbidden for the centroid selection of a child.
+By adding this forbidden area, the probability of choosing a child that prevents the placement of siblings is reduced, relaxing the constraint.
+The full extent of this inner region is taken as the minimal separation between two clumps (consequence of Rule\#1), and is supposed to be circular (isotropic because the distribution of orientation $\theta$ is uniform).
+Therefore, the radius of the inner region is half of its full extent (see Fig. \ref{Figure:selection}).
+In case of multiple children, centroid coordinates are selected according to \textit{Rule\#3} which alters the original selection as follows:

-Note that if only one child is desired, this area becomes useless and the child is able to be placed anywhere inside its parental area, provided that Rule\#2 is fulfilled.
+We note that if only one child is desired, this area becomes useless and the child is able to be placed anywhere inside its parental area, provided that Rule\#2 is fulfilled.
 Consequently, our model generates a population of substructures and takes into account their spatial extent.
-The resulting network mimics the ones that can be derived from real observational data set and can be tested.
+The resulting network mimics those that can be derived from a real observational data set and can be tested.